 – Che Guevara

-The struggle for the liberation of women as well as for an ecological and democratic society will not be limited to Northern Syria.
-Internationalism is the mutual support in the fight against the Capitalist Modernity consisting of Nation State, Capitalism and Industrialism.
-Bringing the struggle of the people in Rojava to our societies, it’s one of the most significant contribution to the revolution.
+The struggle for the liberation of women, as well as for an ecological and democratic society, will not be limited to Northern Syria.
+Internationalism is mutual support in the fight against capitalist modernity, the hegemonic force uniting the nation-state, capitalism and industrialism.
+Bringing the struggle of the people in Rojava to our societies elsewhere across the globe is one of the most significant contribution to the revolution.

-Supporting the revolution does not mean coming or sending money once, it means organizing the revolution where you are, and being connected to the local struggles.
-Revolution does not happen by itself, neither in Rojava nor elsewhere – Revolution has to be organized.
-This requires, will, discussion, experiences, inspirations and a glimpse of madness – if not in Rojava where should this practical change start?
+Supporting the revolution does not mean coming for a visit or sending a single donation.
+It means organizing the revolution where you are, and being connected to your local struggles.
+Revolution does not happen by itself, neither in Rojava nor elsewhere.
+Revolution has to be organized.
+This requires will, discussion, experiences, inspiration and a touch of madness – if not in Rojava, where should this practical change start?